Brunson Green

-Brunson Green (born November 1967) is an American film producer and president of Harbinger Pictures, a feature film production company based in Los Angeles.
+Brunson Green (born November 28, 1967) is an American film and television producer and president of Harbinger Pictures, a feature film production company based in Los Angeles and Austin, Texas.

 Early life

-Brunson grew up in Jackson, Mississippi and was a childhood friend of Tate Taylor.
+Brunson grew up in Jackson, Mississippi and grew up within a mile of his later collaborator Tate Taylor.
 He attended Jackson Academy and graduated from Trinity University with a degree in economics.

 Career

-Green is producer of the short films Stick Up, Slappy the Clown, Auto Motives, and Chicken Party.
-He is the co-producer of the film Fool's Gold.
-Green is the producer of the films The Journeyman, Pretty Ugly People, and The Help.
-He is the associate producer of the film I Wannabe.
+Green worked for a decade in film and television as a free-lancer while producing a series of short films including Stick Up, Slappy the Clown, Auto Motives, and Chicken Party.
+His first feature film credited as a producer was the Sundance Film Festival entry, Fool's Gold, which he was credited as co-producer.
+Green is the producer of the films Pretty Ugly People, A United Kingdom, The Help, and Regretting You.
+He is the associate producer of the film, Wannabe.

 On January 24, 2012, he was nominated for an Academy Award for the movie The Help.

 Personal life

-Since June 2014, Green has been in a relationship with former NBA player Jason Collins.
+Green was in a relationship with former NBA player Jason Collins from June 2014.
 The pair married in May 2025.
+Collins died on May 12, 2026 from glioblastoma.